majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab1.rst

 Dashboard and API Configuration
 -----------------------------------------

-This lab walks through configuring the Nginx Plus Dashboard and API.
+This lab walks through configuring the NGINX Plus Dashboard and API.

 **Deploy the API and dashboard configuration.**